 For the rest of this paper, we focus on matroids and their polytopes.
-A \emph{matroid}~$M$ is a nonempty collection $\cB$ of subsets of a finite set $E$, called \emph{bases}, that satisfy the symmetric bases exchange property:
+A \emph{matroid}~$M$ is a nonempty collection $\cB$ of subsets of a finite set $E$, called \emph{bases}, that satisfies the symmetric bases exchange property:

-We used $\pm$ to denote inclusion and exclusion of elements from to a set.
-There are many ways to define matroids see \cite[Chapter~1]{Oxley:2011} and \cite[Appendix by Thomas Brylawski]{White:1986} for further cryptomorphisms.
-The finite set $E$ is the \emph{ground set} of the matroid and two matroids are isomorphic if there is a bijection between their ground sets that maps bases to bases.
+We use $\pm$ to denote inclusion or exclusion of elements from a set.
+There are many ways to define matroids \cite[Chapter~1]{Oxley:2011} and \cite[Appendix by Thomas Brylawski]{White:1986} for further cryptomorphisms.
+The finite set $E$ is the \emph{ground set} of the matroid, and two matroids are isomorphic if there is a bijection between their ground sets that maps bases to bases.